 A credit balance is created when the payments made and/or financial aid disbursed exceed the student account charges.
 Students with a credit balance can choose to keep the credit on their student account to be applied to a future balance or to have the credit refunded to them.

 A refund is the transfer of a credit balance on a student account to a personal account.
 Students can use a refund to pay for out-of-pocket costs, such as books or personal expenses.
-Around the end of September, we begin to review refund requests to confirm student refund eligibility for Student Financial Services (SFS).
+After the Change of Program period, we begin to review refund requests to confirm student refund eligibility for Student Financial Services (SFS).
 Once confirmed, SFS will begin to process the refunds according to the preferences on each student account.

 You can determine whether you have a credit on your student account by viewing your account activity through SSOL (Student Services Online).
 If your total credits exceed your charges and prior term balance (if any), you can request a refund.

 Please keep in mind the following points:

 - A credit created from Anticipated Activity (aid that has not yet disbursed) does not qualify for a refund.

 - If your account shows a credit but you have not been charged all of your fees, you may not be eligible for a refund.
 This might happen if you recently enrolled for on-campus housing or a meal plan, and these fees have not yet posted.

 - If you take a leave of absence, you may not qualify for a refund once your charges and financial aid have been adjusted.
 If you receive a refund before you take a leave of absence, you may be required to pay back all or a portion of your refund.